Skip to main content

 In my workflow, everything starts with a video.
 It could be a webinar, a Loom recording, or a Zoom call.
 This is where the human value is - the original, interesting thoughts that only you have.
 Once that recording stops, your job as a creator is effectively done.
 The rest is just logistics, and logistics are for agents.

-We take the transcript from that video and feed it into an agentic workflow.
+We take the transcript from that video and feed it into an agentic workflow — the same pattern we built in our AI content system case study.
 This is not just basic summarization.
 It is about preserving the nuance of your voice while reformatting it for different channels.
 We are flipping the script from 'how much can I write' to 'how well can I orchestrate'.
 You invest energy once in the source material, and the system amplifies it across every platform.
 This is how you escape the hamster wheel and start building a media asset library.

 So what does this look like in practice?